abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 comes around as well.
 There’s no way around that.
 We can’t realistically say, *I’ll take the good moods and forget the bad moods.* We train ourselves in meditation with any mood that comes up.
-We take stock of it and remember that the mood is not who we are, as we chant in the Anattalakkhaṇa Sutta.
+We take stock of it and remember that the mood is not who we are.
 When a mood arises, we do our best to recognize its existence and then investigate how it may be pushing us to act in ways that aren’t helpful to our welfare, or the welfare of others.

 # Putting the Four Noble Truths Into Action